ComputerKWasTaken/BetterEcosystemProjectManagement/ultrascripts/planning/current-roadmap.md

   contract.
 The local suite covers payloads, parsing, metadata, blocks, and rate-limit stepdown, and the live contract suite has passed on the completed PC and Mobile implementation.
-- Defer OpenRouter, local models, multi-provider credential UX, and provider switching to a future release.
+- **Implemented:** an OpenAI-compatible adapter supports configurable base URL, API key, and model settings.
+Its remaining V2.1 work is clearer popup setup, validation, status, and provider-selection UX.
+Local models remain outside the release.
 Never add silent cross-provider failover.

 Exit gate: blocks are never silent, model fallback is observable, contracts stay stable, the Gemini Interactions path passes a live smoke test, and all first-party